-Strength and Your Health
+The Relationship Between Strength And Your Health

 At the start of the study, each participant performed one-repetition maximum tests for the bench press and leg press.
 These tests are generally considered good ways to represent the muscular strength of the upper and lower body.

 The scores of the bench press and leg press one-rep maximums were combined to form one overall “strength score” for each participant.
 The men were then grouped into thirds based on their overall strength scores (top third, middle third, and lower third).
 Comprehensive medical evaluations were also performed at the start of the study to make sure no detrimental health conditions already existed.